annali07/Book_Transaction/README.md

 ## Usage

-The API used is provided by Open Library.
+1. The API used is provided by Open Library.
 So, only ISBN of books recorded in https://openlibrary.org/ can be detected inside the Add Book usecase.
+2. Valid login username and password are kept in `managers.json` inside `main > java > data > db`.

 ## Note